00010111/procdot_plugins/README.md

 Credits: <br/>
 &nbsp;@Didelphodon for the plug-in idea<br/>
 Use Case:<br/>
 &nbsp;Submit a URL to VirusTotal via a context menu item.
-Receive report will be shown within ProcDOT.<br/>
+Received report will be shown within ProcDOT.<br/>
 Name:<br/>
 &nbsp;vt_url<br/>
 Requirements: